consensus-shipyard/ipc/docs/running.md

 cargo run -p fendermint_app --release -- \
   rpc transfer --secret-key test-network/keys/alice.sk --to $BOB_ADDR --sequence 0 --value 1000
 ```

+Note that we are using `--sequence 0` because this is the first transaction we make using Alice's key.

 The `transfer` command waits for the commit results of the transaction: